 Seth Has an Upset Stomach and Seeks Help

-Written by Seth on May 10, 2010
+Written on May 10, 2010 by Seth

 Recently I’ve been experiencing some stomach problems.
 The kind of problems that don’t seem too alarming — at least not at first — but are a nuisance and, while I’m able to cope, I wanted to fix sooner than later.
 Upside of having an upset stomach: I lost about 4 pounds last week.
 Downside: I became very familiar with the proximity to a bathroom at all hours of the day (and night).
 Not the healthiest way to lose weight, but an effective one nonetheless.

 So I did the responsible thing — sought the opinion of an expert — and addressed the problem after it didn’t go away for five days.